-This privacy was published in May 2018.
-It is due for review no later than May 2019.
+This privacy was published in August 2020.
+It is due for review within 12 months.
 We regularly review our internal privacy practices and may change this policy from time to time.
 When we do we will inform you by updating our website and telling you in any documentation or messages we send you.

 GET IN TOUCH.

 CLP Group Ltd uses different trading names for different business units.
 However, data privacy and complaints are handled by the same managers across all of our trading names.
 If you wish to get in touch or have any questions about this privacy notice or the personal information we hold about you, please contact us using the relevant details below.